root@hack3rs:/srv/www$ curl -i /403/

 HTTP 403 Forbidden

-Authentication may be valid, but policy, ACLs, role assignments, or network controls are preventing access to this resource.
+Authentication may be valid, but a policy, ACL, role assignment, or network control is blocking access to this resource.

 likely-causes.lst

-- $Role, group, or RBAC policy does not permit the requested action.
+- $Role or group membership does not permit the requested action.

 recovery-steps.md

-- Check WAF/firewall logs for explicit deny events.
+- Check WAF and firewall logs for an explicit deny event tied to this request.

-- Confirm the request origin, method, and CSRF token flow.
+- Verify the request origin, HTTP method, and CSRF token if applicable.

 quick-actions.sh